dimdenGD/ultimate-express/README.md

 ## Differences from Express

-In a lot of cases, you can just replace `require("express")` with `require("u-express")` and everything works the same.
+In a lot of cases, you can just replace `require("express")` with `require("ultimate-express")` and everything works the same.
 But there are some differences:

 - `case sensitive routing` is enabled by default.
 - Depending on how you send response, `Content-Length` header may be overwritten or not sent at all: